Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Quick Summary

-• To perform the fire hydrant workout, start in a quadruped position with your knees below your hips, move your right leg away from the body, and then slowly move back to the starting position.
+• To perform the Fire Hydrant Exercise, start in a quadruped position with knees below hips and arms below shoulders, then move one leg away from the body at a 45° angle, maintaining a 90° knee angle, before returning to the starting position.

 How To Do Fire Hydrant Exercise